 But these days, you might be hearing a lot about Kotlin that is Google’s official programming language for writing Android apps.
 And there are many companies like Amazon, Netflix, and Pinterest that showed their interest in this programing language.
 In fact, many apps like Pinterest, Evernote, Postmates, Uber are developed in Kotlin language.

-As a beginner Android app developer, you might think which language is more useful and what are the unique features of Kotlin that are not available in Java and why choose Kotlin app development services.
+As a beginner Android app developer, you might think which language is more useful and what are the unique features of Kotlin that are not available in Java and why choose Kotlin for Android app development services.
 To give answers to common questions of amateur Android developers, we decided to compare Android Java vs Kotlin features or we can say Android Kotlin vs Java performance in this blog.

 So, you can go through this blog and identify it on your own that which language is more useful for your next Android app project.
 To make it easy, we have also prepared Android Java vs Kotlin infographic that will give you a quick look into comparison.
 However, you can read in detail feature comparison or difference between Kotlin and Java in the given comparison table.